-mpson Bar-tailed godwits, long-legged and long-billed, are tak-ing on the rusty hue of their breeding plumage.
-This pre-sages their long haul back to their Siberian nesting grounds and a short season on the fundra.
-There they will take up terri-tories, find mates and lay their eggs.
+Bar-tailed godwits, long-legged and long-billed, are taking on the rusty hue of their breeding plumage.
+This presages their long haul back to

+their Siberian nesting grounds

+and a short season on the tundra.

+There they will take up territories, find mates and lay their

+eggs.

-tories, illo many eggs.
-The eggs will hatch and the young, which are independent almost at once, will grow rapidly.
+The eggs will hatch and the

+young, which are independent

+almost at once, will grow rapidly.

 When they are mature and fully feathered, they will migrate south, perhaps to feed on the same muddy tropical shores.
 The mangroves form their own world, or, if you prefer it, a half-world, between the sea and the land.

-wirld between the sea and the land.
-Several birds prefer the man-grove habitat, representatives of woodland families that have adapted to this special kind of forst. dithe flowers of the mangroves, the males with bright vermilion hoods.
-Mangroves warbiers give their plaintive rambing songs from the cover of the glossy green the south the cover of the globsy green leaves.
+Several birds prefer the mangrove habitat, representatives of woodland families that have adapted to this special kind of forest.

+adapted to this special kind of forest.
+Tiny red-headed honeyeaters fill the flowers of the mangroves, the males with bright vermilion hoods.
+Mangroves warblers give their plaintive rambling songs from the cover of the glossy green leaves.

+leaves.

 Not far away is the soulful whistle of the little bronze-cuckoo.
-This small-scale cuckoo will often lay is eags in the nests of mangrove warbiers.
-Hellow white-eyes tinkle through the mangroves in active insects amongst the foliage.
-A walk along the sand, strewn wundred stached driftwood of a wundred stached driftwood of a with the trees on the land-ward side.
+This small-scale cuckoo will often lay its eggs in the nests of mangrove warbiers.
+Yellow white-eyes tinkle through the mangroves in active parties, feeding on minuta insects amongst the foliage.
+A walk along the sand, strewn with the bleached driftwood of a hundred storms brings a move-ment in the trees on the land-ward side.

-These are three rad-crowned pigeons, bright green above, with a red patch on the forehead and an extravagant merging of orange and yellow on the belly.
-This sounds gaudy - and looks it on the flat pages of a book - but in the wild, with the ircks of lights and shadow, it is a fine camouflage.
+These are three red-crowned pigeons, bright green above, with a red patch on the forehead and an extravagant merging of orange and yellow on the belly.
+This sounds gaudy to the this to the flat pages of a book - but in the wild, with the tricks of lights and shadow, it is a fine camouflage.